-Using data from the March 2012 Comptroller's audit of the union benefit funds, IBO estimates that fund consolidation could save about \$8.7 million annually.
-Our main assumption is that fund consolidation could allow annual administrative expenses for 60 welfare funds to be reduced from their current average of \$140 per member to \$122 per member, the cost of administering the District Council 37 fund.
+Using data from the March 2012 Comptroller's audit of the union benefit funds, IBO estimates that fund consolidation could save about \$9 million annually.
+Our main assumption is that fund consolidation could allow annual administrative expenses for 60 welfare funds to be reduced from their current average of \$140 per member to \$122 per member, the cost of administering the District Council 37 fund in 2009 dollars.